ShounakDutta/Waste-Material-Segregation-for-Improving-Waste-Management/README.md

 # Waste-Material-Segregation-for-Improving-Waste-Management

+The dataset consists of images of some common waste material categories.
+The images are classified into seven categories, namely: Food Waste, Metal, Paper, Plastic, Other, Cardboard, and Glass.

+The data set contains seven folders, one containing images of each waste category.
+Approximately 7,000 raw images are divided among the categories.
+The data set consists of multiple folders, each representing a specific class, such as Cardboard, Food_Waste and Metal.
+Each folder contains images of objects that belong to that category.
+However, these items are not further subcategorised.
+For instance, the Food_Waste folder may contain images of items such as coffee grounds, tea bags and fruit peels without explicitly stating that they are coffee grounds or tea bags.

 Problem Statement
 Now, let’s understand the problem statement, business objective and data to be used for this assignment.